-The airbag readiness light should flash for a few seconds when you turn the ignition key to ON.
-If the light does not come on then, have it fixed so it will be ready to warn you if there is a problem.
+The airbag readiness light should flash for a few seconds when you start the engine.
+If the light does not come on then, have it fixed immediately.
+If there is a problem with the airbag system, an airbag Driver Information Center (DIC) message may also come on.
+See DIC Warnings and Messages on page 3-56 for more information.